PFAS - Status report on perennial pollutants in the textile industry

 to watch

-“Dark Waters” is a drama film based on a true story, directed by Todd Haynes.
-It recounts the fierce fight of lawyer Robert Bilott (played by Mark Ruffalo) against the multinational DuPont, accused of polluting the drinking water of Parkersburg, West Virginia, with toxic chemicals.
-Upon discovering the extent of the environmental and health damage caused by PFOA, a chemical used in the manufacturing of Teflon, Bilott puts his career and personal life on the line to reveal the truth and obtain justice for the victims.
-The film highlights the dangers of "forever chemicals" and the importance of corporate responsibility to public health and the environment.
+"Dark Waters" is a drama film based on a true story, directed by Todd Haynes.
+It tells the fierce fight of lawyer Robert Bilott (played by Mark Ruffalo) against the multinational DuPont, accused of polluting the drinking water of Parkersburg, West Virginia, with toxic chemicals.
+Upon discovering the extent of the environmental and health damage caused by PFOA, a chemical used in the manufacture of Teflon, Bilott risks his career and personal life to reveal the truth and obtain justice for the victims.
+The film highlights the dangers of "forever chemicals" and the importance of corporate responsibility towards public health and the environment.

-In her video, Camille Etienne, French environmental activist, addresses the dangers of PFAS, these “eternal pollutants” omnipresent in our daily lives.
-She explains how these chemicals, used in various products such as waterproof clothing, food packaging and cooking utensils, persist in the environment and accumulate in our bodies, causing serious health risks such as cancers, hormonal disruptions and fertility problems.
-Camille Etienne calls for collective awareness and urgent action to ban these substances and promote safer alternatives , highlighting the need to protect both our health and our planet.
+In her video, Camille Etienne, a French environmental activist, discusses the dangers of PFAS, these "forever pollutants" that are omnipresent in our daily lives.
+She explains how these chemical substances, used in various products such as waterproof clothing, food packaging, and kitchen utensils, persist in the environment and accumulate in our bodies, leading to serious health risks such as cancers, hormonal disruptions, and fertility problems.
+Camille Etienne calls for collective awareness and urgent action to ban these substances and promote safer alternatives, emphasizing the need to protect both our health and our planet.

-The “Forever Chemicals” podcast, created by the producers of “Outdoor Minimalist,” is a ten-episode series that aims to answer critical questions about PFAS.
-Episodes explore what PFAS are, why they are dangerous, and how the outdoor industry can move forward without using these persistent chemicals .
-Through this series, listeners will learn about the origin, rise, and now phase-out of “forever chemicals” PFAS.
-The podcast seeks to raise awareness of the importance of combating PFAS pollution and to encourage producers to prioritize the health of the planet and human beings.
+The podcast "Forever Chemicals," created by the producers of "Outdoor Minimalist," is a ten-episode series aimed at answering crucial questions about PFAS.
+The episodes explore what PFAS are, why they are dangerous, and how the outdoor industry can move forward without using these persistent chemical substances.
+Through this series, listeners will discover the origin, rise, and now the gradual elimination of the "forever chemicals" PFAS.
+The podcast seeks to raise awareness about the importance of fighting PFAS pollution and encourage producers to prioritize the health of the planet and people.

 to read

-ChemSec's report, "The Top 12 PFAS Producers in the World and the Staggering Societal Costs of PFAS Pollution," highlights the world's leading producers of PFAS and the societal costs of PFAS pollution.
-It identifies twelve major companies responsible for the production of PFAS, chemicals that are persistent and harmful to the environment and human health.
-The report estimates costs associated with PFAS pollution, including health care costs, environmental impacts, and cleanup costs.
+The ChemSec report titled "The Top 12 PFAS Producers in the World and the Staggering Societal Costs of PFAS Pollution" highlights the main global producers of PFAS and the societal costs linked to pollution from these substances.
+It identifies twelve major companies responsible for producing PFAS, persistent chemicals harmful to the environment and human health.
+The report estimates the costs associated with PFAS pollution, including healthcare expenses, environmental impacts, and cleanup costs.

 ChemSec is a non-governmental organization dedicated to promoting sustainable chemical innovation and reducing the use of hazardous substances in industry.